fDirham/chrome-extension-boilerplate-react-typescript-sass-webpack/README.md

 The `StyleWrapper` component works by taking in a string representing CSS as a prop.
 This string is available simply by importing a `.css` or `.scss` file thanks to webpack configs.
 It then processes it to encapsulate the styles and then renders it within a `<style>` tag.
 You can use standard `.scss` files as modules this way when combined with the `useLocalStyle` hook.

 If anyone knows of a better way, feel free to submit a PR

-## TODO

-- Create some sort of simulation environment to view the CX without actually visiting a page